 Mayor Wanner noted that he works for the hospital.
 Councilor Pickett noted that he is a member of the hospital board and felt that the request only made sense with the improvements already constructed.

-The Council discussed possible options and the procedures to vacate ROW.
+The Council discussed possible options and the procedures to vacate the ROW.

 The Council directed that staff obtain bids for the desired survey work and bring additional information back for consideration.